Cabinet approves long-term tourist visas

 The 90-day special tourist visa could be extended twice, for 90 days each time.
 Long-stay visitors could begin arriving next month, Ms Traisulee said.

-Prasong Poontaneat, finance permanent secretary, said the country needed to generate income from visitors, especially those from the countries where coronavirus disease had not been spreadng in past months - such as China, Taiwan and some European countries.
+Prasong Poontaneat, finance permanent secretary, said the country needed to generate income from visitors, especially those from the countries where coronavirus disease had not been spreading in past months - such as China, Taiwan and some counries in Europe.

 Twenty Chinese provinces were free of Covid-19 and had a combined population of around 800 million.
 If only one percent of them, about 8 million people, visited Thailand they could support the tourism sector, he said.